 Slickplan

-How to find a sitemap (5 easy methods)
+How to find a website sitemap in 5 easy steps

-In this guide, we’ll show you how to find a sitemap with five quick methods — focusing mainly on XML sitemaps.
+In this guide, we’ll show you how to find a website sitemap with five quick methods, focusing mainly on XML sitemaps used by search engines.

 Key takeaways